awesomelena/assembler-linker-emulator/README.md

 ```

 **Assembler** translates one assembly source file into an *object file* containing
-machine code plus metadata (symbol table, relocation records).
-It is **single-pass**:
-it cannot look ahead, so forward references are recorded as relocations and resolved
+machine code plus symbol table and relocation records.
+It is single-pass, so forward references are recorded as relocations and resolved
 later rather than by a second scan.

 **Linker** merges one or more object files: it concatenates same-named sections,